Youg-Otricked/QuantumC/README.md

 QuantumC uses the following versioning scheme:
 `cMa.Mo.MiP`
-Where `c` is critical (massive additions, such as the compiler being added), `Ma` being major versions, tracking large collections of features, `Mo` being moderate versions, tracking collections of similar features, `Mi` being minor versions, which track individual feature milestones within the current moderate version's theme., and `P` being the patch version.
+, where `c` is critical (massive additions, such as the compiler being added), `Ma` being major versions, tracking large collections of features, `Mo` being moderate versions, tracking collections of similar features, `Mi` being minor versions, which track individual feature milestones within the current moderate version's theme., and `P` being the patch version.
 For the version
 `x1.2.34`
 `c` = `x`